 Bartlett real estate consists primarily of detached single-family homes, newer residential communities and local commercial centers.
 Homes for sale are considered affordable for many and there are several active homeowners associations, including Davies Plantation, Easthill, Kirby Ridge, Wellsgate, Brunswick & Ellendale, Daybreak, and Great Bartlett.
 These areas boast lots of greenery and acreage, and attractive traditional-style homes.

 Schools, Health, Transportation

-Shelby County Schools serve Bartlett and students attend Altruria Elementary, Ellendale Elementary, Oak Elementary, Rivercrest Elementary, Bon Lin Elementary and Middle, Appling Middle, Elmore Park Middle, Shadowlawn Middle, Bartlett Elementary and High, Bolton High, and Arlington High.
+Bartlett has its own school district and students attend Altruria Elementary, Ellendale Elementary, Oak Elementary, Rivercrest Elementary, Bon Lin Elementary and Middle, Appling Middle, Elmore Park Middle, Bartlett Elementary and High.
 Private school options include St. Ann Elementary (Pre-K to grade 8) and Bartlett Baptist Preschool.
 Area colleges and universities include University of Memphis, Rhodes College, Christian Brothers University, Southwest Tennessee Community College, Baptist College, and Remington College..
 Acute care hospitals in the Bartlett area include St. Francis, Methodist Le Bonheur, and Baptist Memorial.
 The local airport is Memphis International Airport.
 Memphis Area Public Transportation (MATA) provides public transit.
 Interstates 40 and 269 and Routes 14, 15, 70, 69 are the major arterials.